Table of Contents

 - USB devices: Want to allow websites to access USB devices on your Chromebook?
 This is where you enable or disable this access.

-- PDF documents: Do you want to download PDF documents or let Chrome open it for you in a tab?
+- PDF documents: Do you want to download PDF documents or let Chrome open them for you in a tab?

 - Protected content: Some websites, like Google Play Movies, would want to verify your device before playing protected content.
 Allow is the default and recommended.